LambdaHack/LambdaHack/PLAYING.markdown

 and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.

+To be honest, right now you need a lot of imagination, since the game is very basic, though playable and winnable.
+Contributions welcome.

 Dungeon
 -------